 Standard deduction restriction on separate returns.
-Keep in mind that if you and your spouse file separately, both must either itemize or claim the standard deduction, which is \$5,700 in 2009 for married persons filing separately (13.3).
-Thus, if your spouse itemizes deductions on Schedule A of Form 1040, your standard deduction is zero; you do not have the option of claiming the \$5,700 standard deduction and must itemize your deductions even if they are much less than \$5,700.
+Keep in mind that if you and your spouse file separately, both must either itemize or claim the standard deduction, which is \$6,300 in 2015 for married persons filing separately (13.3).
+Thus, if your spouse itemizes deductions on Schedule A of Form 1040, your standard deduction is zero; you do not have the option of claiming the \$6,300 standard deduction and must itemize your deductions on Schedule A even if they are much less than \$6,300.